Showing posts with label US Open. Show all posts

 Full Stadiums, more positive signals from Sports Fans in Europe

 Being a photographer on the court and at their press conference, my opinion is from an insider perspective at actual pro tennis events.
 I watch the conditions and players on the ATP and WTA tours daily.
-It's an honor to dust the same clay off my shoes as Nadal and Djokovic.
+It was an honor to dust the same clay off my shoes as Nadal and Djokovic.

 Witnessing the energy and passion of the full Spanish crowd at Madrid’s stadium is the most amazing way to feel connected with a sea of cheering fans full of energy, waving their red and yellow.